 Probably around the mid-fourteenth century, the core of the castle was surrounded by a second, lower external wall, which separated on three sides a zwinger with a width of 2-3 meters.
 This width was sufficient for the wagons, which were still able to enter the main courtyard.
 The outer wall was equipped with shooting holes and reinforced on the north-west side with a cylindrical tower.
 The need to protect the access road also caused the appearance of further fortifications in the foreground of the castle.
 It were on the edge of the rocky ridge, about 30 meters east of the castle.

-In the second half of the sixteenth century, the eastern gate was secured by a foregate, preceded by a short ditch and a drawbridge, and the perimeter wall of the upper castle’s was equipped with 9-10 shooting holes.
-After the reconstruction of the upper castle, the eastern wall of the palace was widened to the south, probably to cover the defensive gallery in the southern part, thus connecting the defensive walkway in the perimeter walls.
-In the 17th century, a vast second, eastern ward was created (extending the castle to about 220 meters), and the middle castle received two corner bastions.
+In the second half of the sixteenth century, the eastern gate was secured by a foregate, preceded by a short ditch and a drawbridge, and the perimeter wall of the upper ward’s was equipped with 9-10 shooting holes.
+After the reconstruction of the upper ward, the eastern wall of the palace was widened to the south, probably to cover the defensive gallery in the southern part, thus connecting the defensive walkway in the perimeter walls.
+In the 17th century, a vast second, eastern ward was created, measuring approximately 100 x 40 meters (extending the castle to about 220 meters), and the middle castle received two corner bastions.
 The area of the eastern ward was secured with straight sections of a stone wall with three semi-circular low towers, which could accommodate and protect the surrounding population and endangered cattle.
 At both gates to the southern ward (middle castle), buildings for guards were erected, while the one at the western gate was one-storey with large openings at the front elevation.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.